Martin Luther King Day is observed on the third Monday of January every year in the US.

 What were the Struggles of Martin Luther King Jr.?

 Although slavery ended in the United States by the end of 19th-century racism continued to oppress African- Americans even after the many decades.

-By the mid of 20th century, blacks were compelled to use separate public utilities and schools.
-They were facing racial discriminations in employment having discriminatory job conditions.
+By the mid 20th century, blacks were compelled to use separate public utilities and schools.
+They were facing racial discrimination in employment having discriminatory job conditions.
 Blacks had no rights on the vote.

 Though the main goal of King was racial equality, however, he integrated smaller objectives involving local grassroots level campaigns for racial equality for African Americans.

 What Did Martin Luther King, Jr. Stand up for?

 Martin Luther King stands up for the end of racial segregation in the United States of America.

 What Did He Do to Change the World Martin Luther King Jr.?

 Martin Luther King Jr. raised the consciousness about racial segregation in the US and struggled through nonviolent civil rights movements for the equal rights of the Americans.

 Why is Martin Luther King Jr. So Important?